benvanderberg/firefly-services-cli/README.md

 2. Poll the job status every 2 seconds
 3. Display progress updates
 4. Download the completed video when ready

+**Reference Images:** When using `--firstFrame` and/or `--lastFrame`, the images will be uploaded to Azure Storage and used as reference frames for the video generation.
+If only `--firstFrame` is provided, the image will be used as a URL reference.
+If both frames are provided, they will be used as uploadId references.

 ### Background Replacement
 Replace image backgrounds with AI-generated content.